WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Doublecommander/README.md

 # Doublecommander

-A Free Cross Platform Open Source File Manager With Two Panels Side By Side.
-It Is Inspired By Total Commander And Features Some New Ideas.
+A free cross platform open source file manager with two panels side by side.
+It is inspired by Total Commander and features some new ideas.

 ---